obbap1/pbaba-blog/content/posts/pipelining-memcached.md

 <28 Read binary protocol data:
 ```

 The next hurdle is that these libraries don’t implement the quiet variant of the memcached commands.
-I have to fork the repo and implement incrementquiet (IncrementQ).
+I have to fork the repo and implement IncrementQuiet (IncrementQ).

-I learn from some ChatGPT research that IncrementQ implements the same binary message as plain ol increment.
+After some ChatGPT research, I learn that IncrementQ implements the same binary message as plain ol Increment.
 It just has a different [binary code](https://github.com/obbap1/bmemcached-rs/blob/master/src/protocol.rs#L40).
 This means this will be relatively easy to [implement](https://github.com/jaysonsantos/bmemcached-rs/compare/master...obbap1:bmemcached-rs:master).

 ## Testing our IncrementQ implementation
 1. Connect to Memcached and set a key called "counter" to an intial value of 1 with a TTL of 5 seconds.